-Traditional Venetian plasters work best over porous surfaces which provide some suction to aid adhesion.
-If the suction is excessive, we supply a natural casein-based primer which can be applied first.
+Polished plasters work best over porous surfaces which provide some suction to aid adhesion.
+If the suction is excessive, we supply a natural Casein Primer which can be applied first.
 We supply special primers such as Baumit DG27 for use on impervious materials, which primes and gives a sandpaper-like finish for extra key.

 These natural plasters are breathable.
 We supply a wide range of natural soaps and waxes to give a highly polished finish and to improve dirt and water repellency.
 We also supply special metallic and pearlescent pigments for special effects.

 For showers, wet rooms and floors, we recommend Tadelakt, a Moroccan style polished plaster.

 Health & Safety – Venetian plasters are highly alkaline, use suitable gloves and eye protection.